-As discussed in Section~\ref{sec:introduction}, radar data are great for capturing the small-scale spatio-temporal variability of precipitation, but not many have used them for modelling extreme precipitation.
+As discussed in Section~\ref{sec:introduction}, radar data are an excellent source of information for capturing the small-scale spatio-temporal variability of precipitation.
+In fact, they may be virtually the only data available that can provide such detailed information.
+However, radar data have not been widely used for modelling extreme precipitation.
 We show that the radar data let us capture small-scale extremal dependence structures with high precision.
-This is a promising result as weather radar data are easily available over several basins where rain gauges might be very sparse or absent.
-However, weather radars are known to struggle with capturing the exact precipitation amounts, i.e., marginal distributions, well.
+This is a promising result, as weather radar data are easily available over several basins where rain gauges might be very sparse or absent.
+Despite this, weather radars are known to struggle with accurately capturing the exact precipitation amounts, i.e., marginal distributions.
+Transforming reflectivity into precipitation amounts can introduce artefacts, which may explain why our marginal models did not detect any considerable elevation trends in the data.
 This might negatively affect our estimates of aggregated precipitation amounts.
-Thus, to create reliable simulations of extreme precipitation, one should attempt to combine information from multiple precipitation data sets, by, e.g., modelling extremal dependence using high-density radar data, while modelling marginal distributions using rain gauge observations, which are better at capturing the marginal distributions of precipitation, but that are too sparse in space to provide successful estimates of the extremal dependence structure.
+To generate reliable simulations of extreme precipitation, one should attempt to combine information from multiple precipitation data sets using data-fusion approaches.
+For example, one could model extremal dependence using high-density radar data, while using rain gauge observations to model marginal distributions, as they better capture precipitation amounts, despite being too sparse in space to provide successful estimates of the extremal dependence structure.
 To properly evaluate the model performance, one should also evaluate model performance by using the precipitation simulations as input to hydrological models, and by examining their effects on design flood estimation methods.